CoderForkle54/End-Expansion-Add-On/README.md

 - **License**: All rights reserved.
 Do not redistribute without permission.
 - **Support**: For bugs or feature requests, please open an issue in this repository.
 - **Note**: This add-on is in active development.
 Some features may change or be removed in future updates.
 Always backup your worlds before installing new mods.
     A sneak peak for for what is coming is in the docs.
+Also the upcoming versions are a sneak peak visit the release notes to get more.
 ---
 *Made with ❤️ by Swordspark Games*